bonilab/Uganda-phase-1/README.md

 ../bin/MaSim -i ../input/input.yml -r SQLiteDistrictReporter -j 5
 ```

-This will generate `monthly_data_5` in the same directory, which can be opened with any SQLite viewer or can be processed using Python.
+This will generate `monthly_data_5.db` in the same directory, which can be opened with any SQLite viewer or can be processed using Python.

+The simulation will run for approximately 48 hours, depending on your system's performance and requires 40 GB of RAM.

 ---